max-carter-math/max-carter-math.github.io/publication.md

 * Two Properties of Totally Disconnected Locally Compact Groups, Bachelor Thesis, University of Newcastle, 2020, article can be found [here](./Honours Thesis.pdf).

-* Report of Free Products of Graphs for AMSI Vacation Research Scholarship.
+* Report on Free Products of Graphs for AMSI Vacation Research Scholarship.
 Details along with article can be found at: https://vrs.amsi.org.au/student-profile-max-carter/.